Najmul190/Discord-AI-Selfbot/README.md

 -   analyse [user] - Analyze a user's message history and provides a - gical profile
 -   wipe - Clears history of the bot
 -   ping - Shows the bot's latency
--   toggleactive - Toggle the current channel to the list of active channels
+-   toggleactive [channelID] - Toggle the current channel to the list of active channels
 -   toggledm - Toggle if the bot should be active in DM's or not
 -   togglegc - Toggle if the bot should be active in group chats or not
 -   ignore [user] - Stop a user from using the bot